-After the end of the scheduled study period, information about hospitalizations will continue to be collected from NHS Digital on all surviving participants (unless they have withdrawn consent) for up to an additional 20 years.
+After the end of the scheduled study period, information about hospitalizations, medications, and other clinical events will continue to be collected from NHS Digital on all surviving participants (unless they have withdrawn consent) for up to an additional 20 years.
 These data will be used for longer-term exploratory assessments of the clinical impact of screening.